A True Transcontinental Rail Option Will Strengthen America’s Freight Market

 Key Takeaways:

-• Fewer handoffs can mean a better customer experience.
-More direct routing, fewer interchanges and a unified service model can help reduce friction across long-distance supply chains.
+• Fewer handoffs will mean a better customer experience.
+More direct routing, fewer interchanges and a unified service model will help reduce friction across long-distance supply chains.

 A Washington Examiner op-ed makes a timely case for modernizing America’s freight rail system.